oiuytrewqp/goap-editor/README.md

 ## Will you use Go in all future server applications?
 Maybe.
 I will look at using tech as needed.

+## Will you make libraries that can use the generated GOAP JSON file in other applications?
+Yes, I aim to create a Godot library first and might look at others at a later stage.

 ## Why did you choose React and Typescript for the front end?
 I didnt.
 AI chose that on my behalf.
 As Go, and hence the service, was the part of the application that I wanted to gain experience on I let AI generate the front end.